theorib/theoribeiro.com-next/README.md

 ## Challenges

 Next.js is not fully developed as a static site generator.
-As such there where quite a few challenges to overcome shortcomings and bugs in Next.js functionallity:
+As such there where quite a few challenges to overcome.
+There are feature shortcomings and bugs in Next.js implementation but they were all ironed out:

 - Next/Image optimization does not work out of the box for static sites.
 This was solved using [Next Export Optimize Images](https://next-export-optimize-images.vercel.app/) and [Sharp](https://sharp.pixelplumbing.com/) libraries in conjunction to generate optimized images at build time
-- Next.js has a great system to programatically generate OpenGraph images but it doesn't work out of the box for static sites.
+- Next.js has a great system to programmatically generate OpenGraph images but it doesn't work out of the box for static sites.
 This was solved by creating custom route files for every OpenGraph image in the project with [a hint I found while searching GitHub issues on the subject](https://github.com/vercel/next.js/issues/51147#issuecomment-1842197049)
-- Creating the expandind video gallery from scratch was quite challenging and is still a work in progress.
+- Creating the expanding video gallery from scratch was quite challenging and is still a work in progress.
 I wrote the code for the gallery to be quite extensible as I plan to release it as an NPM package in the future but as such, it took longer to figure out.
 - I decided to create a more consistent Git Commit workflow and it took quite a lot of figuring out to get the settings right for using git hooks with [Husky](https://typicode.github.io/husky/) to trigger several actions before a commit such as linting, TypeScript checking, Prettier formatting with [lint-staged](https://github.com/lint-staged/lint-staged#readme) as well as formatting and linting the commit messages themselves using [commitlint](https://commitlint.js.org/) and [Commitizen](https://github.com/commitizen/cz-cli).
 I finally reached a great workflow and configuration for these that I am sure to use in other projects.
 - Tests were written using [React Testing Library](https://testing-library.com/) and [Vitest](https://vitest.dev/) but it took a lot of figuring out in order to effectively mock Next.js Next/Image and Next/Font components.
 In the end I came up with some very powerful mocking functions for both instances that can be used for several other projects to come.